CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/creating-a-server.md

 Once you've gone through this KB article and created a new virtual server, you can follow these guides to learn how to [Configure SSL VPN-Plus](../Security/configuring-sslvpn-plus.md) and [How to Securely Connect](../Security/how-to-securely-connect.md) to your Lumen Private Cloud on VMware Cloud Foundation environment.

-Note: This KB assumes you have followed the KB article on [Adding to your Catalog](../Catalog/add-to-catalog.md) in Lumen Private Cloud on VMware Cloud Foundation.
+Note: This KB assumes you have followed the KB article on [Adding to your Catalog](../Catalog/add-to-catalog.md) in Lumen Private Cloud on VMware Cloud Foundation (LPC on VCF).

 ### Steps
 * Login to your Lumen Private Cloud on VMware Cloud Foundation environment.